Skip to main content

 Plato Típico (Typical Plate)

-A hearty combination of grilled meat (usually beef or chicken), fried plantains (tajadas), refried beans, rice, sour cream, avocado, and tortillas.
-It's a staple of Honduran cuisine.
-This mixed platter translates as 'typical dish' and variations are found in any eatery in the country.
-The most traditional Honduran almuerzo and cena revolves around grilled meat of your choice - chicken, pork, or beef - alongside refried beans, white cheese, tajadas, rice, some avocado, and tortillas.
+A filling plate of grilled meat (usually beef or chicken) with fried plantains (tajadas), refried beans, rice, sour cream, avocado, and tortillas.
+The name translates as 'typical dish,' and you'll find a version of it in any eatery in the country.
+A standard Honduran almuerzo or cena is built around grilled meat of your choosing, chicken, pork, or beef, served with refried beans, white cheese, tajadas, rice, a little avocado, and tortillas.

 Machuca